FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/02FieldEncoding.md

 ### Epoch

-Each time type has an epoch, or start of a time period to count values.
+Each time type has an epoch or start of a time period to count values.
 For timestamp and date, the standard epoch is the UNIX epoch, midnight January 1, 1970 UTC.